Jc-alt logo

 AspectTime ComplexitySpace ComplexityTime RemarkSpace Remark

-Solution 2: Set Rummy Run - Hashmap/Representation
+Solution 2: Unique Set Creating Rummy Run While Run Exists [TC Opt] - Hashmap/Representation

 def longestConsecutive(self, nums: List[int]) -> int: